-Parrots have evolved to have special adaptations that allow them to survive in their environment.
-Not only that, but these evolutionary adaptations enable parrots to get the most from their environment’s resources.
+Parrots have special adaptations that increase their chances of survival.
+Not only that, but these evolutionary adaptations enable parrots to derive the most from natural resources.

-These adaptations are essential for flying, eating, breathing, digesting food, and communicating with other parrots.
-They’re also essential for parrots to survive predation or capture in the wild.
+These adaptations are essential for flying, eating, breathing, digesting food, and communicating with their flock.
+They’re also essential for parrots to survive predation and environmental risks.

 How Does A Parrot Adapt To Its Habitat?

 Parrots have long lifespans, with some species (like cockatoos) living for 50+ years in the wild.

 This isn’t without various adaptations and characteristics that have enabled them to survive in incredibly challenging environments, from rainforests to mountains.

 A parrot’s wings are among its most formidable features.
 Parrots operate them using their chest muscles, which comprise approximately 35% of their body weight.

 They’re made mostly of feathers and hollow bones to keep them light and aerodynamic.
 The wings are essential for survival and are used for:

 Flying is the most important use of a parrot’s wings.
 Parrots need to fly to: